hamoid/workshop/2016_TNUA/README.md

-Code from the Collaborative Processing workshop at TNUA - Taipei National University of the Arts
+# Collaborative Processing workshop

+At TNUA - Taipei National University of the Arts

 These are Processing only examples and require the oscP5 library (http://www.sojamo.de/libraries/oscP5/).